strawberrie68/Bakery-Recipe-Ordering-System/README.md

 ## 🏸 Optimizations

 Things I would like to fix/add
-- show the amount required to order from supplier
+- show the amount required to order from the supplier
 - show batches to make
 - have input to change the serving size
 - show the converted recipe